Wednesday, September 02, 2009

 3.Beware of plastic surgeons who advertise a lot.
 Top-notch plastic surgeons are extremely busy for a reason and often do not need to advertise or attract much more clientele then they already have.

-4.Make sure that the plastic surgeon is board certified in the respective field.
+4.Make sure that the is board certified in the respective field.

 5.Every plastic surgeon has a special interest area of expertise, find those areas and make sure they are the areas you are looking for.